Mdashdotdashn/krill/README.md

 ## patterns - a more traditional approach

 Usually, pattern elements are written consequently and one wouldn't expect timing to change as you add more steps.
-If you want to achieve this, you can opt for forcing the default length of a step within a sequence using the `%` modifier.
+If you want to achieve this, you can opt for forcing the default length of a step within a pattern using the `%` modifier.
 For example:

 ```
 "[1 2 3]%2"